 5. Manage systems analysis with team members

 The most important asset available to any project manager is the team they’re working with.
 A project manager will need to make all of their team members aware of their role in the project.
-Requirements will need to be shared clearly and target set, so everybody knows exactly what is expected of them.
+Requirements will need to be shared clearly and the target set, so everybody knows exactly what is expected of them.

 One of the most powerful skills a project manager can possess is the ability to motivate their team.
 With a team that’s entirely on board, great things can happen.
 If not, the project may fail to reach expectations.